 What’s the Difference Between a Stored Procedure and User Defined Function in SQL?

 Typically, you are going to use a stored procedure when you want to work with large things that would code, like processes that would update tables and other elements of the database.

-You would use a function if you are looking to take maybe two parameters and do a quick calculation on those parameters and get a result, or perhaps just a quick little table of results.
+You would use a function if you are looking to take maybe two parameters and do a quick calculation on those parameters and get a result.

 Comparison of SPROC to UDF

-Now, let’s quickly look into the differences between the two from a mechanical point of view and see how they compare with each other.
+Now, let’s quickly look into the differences between the two and see how they compare with each other.